 Let your doctor know if you are pregnant or breastfeeding.

-Ergocalciferol may cause hypervitaminosis D or high levels of vitamin D in the blood which is characterised by headache, nausea, vomiting, tiredness, confusion, stomach pain, bone pain, frequent urination, irregular heartbeat and excessive thirst.
+Ergocalciferol may cause high levels of vitamin D in the blood which is characterised by the following: headache, nausea, vomiting, stomach pain, constipation, weakness, confusion, bone pain or stiffness, frequent urination, and excessive thirst.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.